Sharath424/Spring-Boot-2.7.8/README.md

 ## Spring Security
-We will discuss  of authenticating REST services:
+We will discuss authenticating REST services:

 1. Basic authentication